AxiansITSecurity/Restsh/README.scm.md

-# Use restsh with Sectigo Cert Manager
+# Use Restsh with Sectigo Cert Manager

 All functions for this module are prefixed with `scm.`.

+Example configuration file: `.restsh-config.dist.scm`

 ## Authentication